27 Most Famous Wrestling Moves of All Time

 Submission Specialists: Technical Mastery

 Submission moves require a different skill set than strikes or slams.
-You need to tell a story through limb targeting, sell the progression of pain, and make the audience believe someone might actually tap out.
-Let’s break down the three most famous submission finishers.
+You need to tell a story through limb targeting, sell the progression of pain, and make the audience believe someone might actually tap.
+For a deep statistical look at how submissions play out in a combat sports context, our breakdown of the most common submissions in MMA shows that many of these wrestling techniques have direct real-world counterparts.

 Kurt Angle’s Ankle Lock